Simon-Brandt/ShellArgparser/docs/reference/arguments_definition.md

 #### 6.1.7.
 Data type (`type`)

-The argparser defines several data types an argument may have.
+The Argparser defines several data types an argument may have.
 Using the regular expressions denoted below, the argument's value is compared to the data type.
 Still, Bash is weakly typed, and by this, the existence of a data type does not change the behavior of the variable.
 Nonetheless, you can use the type-checked value for certain computations, later on.
 It is mandatory that all default and choice values accord to the data type.
-The following data types are distinguished by the argparser:
+The following data types are distinguished by the Argparser:

 - *bool* (Boolean): either `true` or `false`, to be used for flags
 - *char* (Character): a string with length one